 Here you will find information on the services that make your city work!
-A lot of the infrastructure, resources and services provided by Engineering and Operations are not often though about, however, we use them every single day.
+A lot of the infrastructure, resources and services provided by Engineering and Operations are not often thought about, however, we use them every single day.
 From bridges, to roads, to sidewalks, the City works hard to make sure these resources are there for peoples' every day needs.

-Bridge Status |
+| Bridge Status |

 For current and upcoming bridge status within the City of Port Colborne, visit the Great Lakes St. Lawrence Seaway System website.
 For Port Colborne Bridge Closures.
 For more information and contact details for The St. Lawrence Seaway Management Corporation, please visit the Great Lakes St. Lawrence Seaway System website.